falconrr/NLP4SPanish2022/README.md

-# NLP4SPanish
+# NLP4SPanish 2022

-Course materials for the NLP4Spanish course taught in Summer 2021 for the Department of Spanish and Portuguese Studies at the University of Florida.
+Course materials for the NLP4Spanish course that is being taught in Summer 2022 for the Department of World Languages and Cultures at Minnesota State University.